-IASI channels sensitive to methane are either located in band v_4 of methane, around 7.7 μ m (1306 cm-1), or in band v_3 , around 3.8 μ m (2630 cm-1), and present various sensitivities to methane and other atmospheric or surface components.
-The sensitivity to methane variations of channels located in the 3.8 μ m band is much lower than that of channels located in the 7.7 μ m band due to weaker absorption lines: they won't be considered here.
-In the 7.7 μ m band, channels are sensitive to water vapor (H2O), nitrous oxide (N2O) and surface characteristics.
+IASI channels sensitive to methane are either located in band ν_4 of methane, around 7.7 μm (1306 cm-1), or in band ν_3 , around 3.8 μm (2630 cm-1), and have different sensitivities to methane and other atmospheric or surface components.
+The sensitivity to methane concentration variations of channels located in the 3.8 μm band is much lower than that of channels located in the 7.7 μm band due to weaker absorption lines: they won't be considered here.
+In the 7.7 μm band, channels are sensitive to water vapour (H2O), nitrous oxide (N2O) and surface characteristics.

-The main interference, as far as CH_4 is concerned, comes from H_2O , which dominates infrared spectrum in methane absorption bands.
-Since water vapor variability is quite high, especially in the tropics, and knowledge of its tropospheric distribution still limited, separating CH_4 signal from water vapor is quite challenging and precludes using most of the channels.
-Due to much lower water vapour content in the mid-latitude regions as opposed to the tropics, the interferences between H_2O and CH_4 is less pronounced in the extra-tropical regions, giving access to more channels with a high signal-to-interference ratio.
-Altogether, only a few successive channels located in the 1301-1303 cm-1 interval present a low-enough sensitivity to water vapor to be used to retrieve methane.
+The main interference, as far as CH4 is concerned, comes from H2O, which dominates the infrared spectrum in methane absorption bands.
+Since water vapour variability is quite high, especially in the tropics, and knowledge of its tropospheric distribution still limited, separating the CH4 signal from water vapour is quite challenging and precludes the use of most of the channels.
+Due to much lower water vapour content in the mid-latitude regions as opposed to the tropics, the interferences between H2O and CH4 is less pronounced in the extra-tropical regions, giving access to more channels with a high signal-to-interference ratio.
+Altogether, only a few successive channels located in the 1301-1303 cm-1 interval present a low-enough sensitivity to water vapour to be used to retrieve methane.

 24 channels have been selected to optimize the signal-to-interference ratio.
 They are not sensitive to variations of methane in two parts of the atmosphere: the lower troposphere (roughly below 500 hPa) and the tropopause (Crevoisier et al., 2003).
 The Jacobians of the selected channels have very similar shapes and all peak around 260 hPa.
-Hence, IASI only allows the retrieval of a midtropospheric column of methane.
-It is equivalent to say that IASI observations are characterized by only one degree of freedom on the vertical for CH4.
+Hence, IASI only allows the retrieval of a mid-tropospheric column of methane.
+It is equivalent to say that IASI observations are characterized by only one degree of freedom for CH_4 along the vertical.

-3.1.3.2 Channels for CO2
+3.1.3.2 Channels for CO_2

-IASI channels sensitive to carbon dioxide are either located in band ν_2 of CO2, around 15 μ m (670 cm-1), or in band ν_3 , around 4.3 μ m (2260 cm-1), and present various sensitivities to methane and other atmospheric or surface components.
-The 4.3 μ m band is characterized by a very high radiometric noise that precludes using this channel for retrieving CO_2 .
-The main interference, as far as CO_2 is concerned, comes from H_2O and ozone.
-Altogether, use is made of a few successive channels located in the 670 cm^{-1} interval.
+IASI channels sensitive to carbon dioxide are either located in band ν_2 of CO2, around 15 μm (670 cm-1), or in band ν_3 , around 4.3 μm (2260 cm-1), and present various sensitivities to methane and other atmospheric or surface components.
+The 4.3 μm band is characterized by a very high radiometric noise that precludes using this channel for retrieving CO2.
+The main interference, as far as CO2 is concerned, comes from H2O and ozone.
+Consequently, use is made of a few successive channels located in the 670 cm-1 interval.